kreshuklab/plant-seg/docs/chapters/getting_started/contributing.md

 Commit messages are important.
 Please follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.

 For efficiency, pytest is not included in the pre-commit hooks.
 Please run the tests separately.

+## Release

+The versions of dependencies in the conda package are pinned to a max version.
+Before releasing, you might want to update those pins.

+To release, run the github workflow `release`, then manually publish to `conda-forge`.

+### Github release workflow

+The workflow will:

+* run tests
+* bump version number
+* create a github release
+* build a conda package
+* upload to github
+* build documentation
+* build an installer for win/mac/linux
+* upload installer to heibox

+### Conda-Forge release

+**Run after gh release workflow**

+* git clone personal panseg-feedstock fork
+* Update hash and version in `recipe/meta.yaml`
+  * `curl -sL https://github.com/kreshuklab/panseg/archive/refs/tags/VERSION.tar.gz | openssl sha256`
+* Create PR
+* Re-render
+* Merge

 ## Videos